gremlin961/multimodal-sample/README.md

 3 - Create a secret in Secret Manager containing the prompt text for the model and the alias "prod".
 An example prompt is included in secure-prompt-example.json and can be deployed using
 "gcloud secrets create my-prompt --data-file=secure-prompt-example.json && gcloud secrets update my-prompt --update-version-aliases=prod=1"

-4 - Install the required Python libraries using "pip install -r requirements.txt"
+4 - Install the required Python libraries using "pip3 install -r requirements.txt"

 Run the application:
-python -m uvicorn main:app --reload
+python3 -m uvicorn main:app --reload
 Open your browser and navigate to http://localhost:8000/.
 Upload an image or video file.
 Enter the project ID and secret name .